nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 Each CDSS SHOULD provide a `ServiceDefinition` where the trigger is NULL (i.e. no information is required).

 During a given patient journey, there may be points where there is more than one `ServiceDefinition` available.
 Any one CDSS should avoid this situation, but if a provider has more than one CDSS available, there may be situations where more than one CDSS can provide an appropriate `ServiceDefinition`.
-In this case, it will be up to local providers on how to choose between the available ServiceDefinitions.
+In this case, it will be up to local providers on how to choose between the available `ServiceDefinitions`.

 ## Request Headers ##
 The following HTTP request headers are supported for this interaction: